taw10/crystfel/INSTALL.md

 The `export` commands ensure that the libraries installed via Homebrew can be found by CrystFEL's build system.

+CrystFEL itself is compatible with M1 Macs, but some of the dependencies have problems.
+Meson will try to build the dependencies anyway, resulting in a failure.
+If this happens to you, add `--wrap-mode=nofallback` (as mentioned above) to disable automatic building of dependencies.

 Starting up
 -----------